MAZterXP/testwolf/README.md

 As of version 1.10, LZEXE has been integrated into the build system.
 Whenever you switch between versions, an LZEXE-compressed .EXE file is generated from the last built WOLF3D.EXE in the OBJ\ subdirectory, and renamed as appropriate (e.g., WOLF3DCM.EXE, SPEARCM.EXE, etc.).
 If you want LZEXE compression on your current build but don't want to switch between game versions, you can run VERSION.BAT to trigger the compression routine on its own.

 Also as of version 1.30, you can build the wolfdosmpu executables without modern control support by passing the "M" (MPU-only-version) argument to each batch file, or a completely clean version (equivalent to the original id source release, with only minimal modifications to compile SoD and the Apogee versions) by passing the "V" (vanilla) argument.
-You can build all 5 game versions (Wolf3D commercial, Wolf3D registered, Wolf3D shareware, SoD commercial, and SoD demo) of each variant at once by executing the _ALL.BAT file with the "V", "M", or "W" (WASD-version) argument, or no arguments to build all 15 executables.
+You can build all 5 game versions (Wolf3D commercial, Wolf3D registered, Wolf3D shareware, SoD commercial, and SoD demo) of each variant at once by executing the _ALL.BAT file with the "V", "M", or "W" (WASD-version) argument, or with no arguments to build all 15 executables.